You are here: Urology Textbook > Bladder > Male stress urinary incontinence

 Causes of Male Urinary Stress Incontinence

 The prevalence of urinary incontinence after radical prostatectomy is 0.5 to 87% in the literature.
 The high difference of the figures is due to different studies (by the surgeon or independent observer), different time intervals after surgery, and different definitions of urinary incontinence.
-In the long-term, about 10% of patients required more than one pad per day due to urinary incontinence after prostatectomy.
-Risk factors for postoperative incontinence are: advanced age, previous TURP and advanced tumor stage.
+In the long term, about 10% of patients require more than one pad per day due to urinary incontinence after prostatectomy.
+Risk factors for postoperative incontinence are advanced age, previous TURP, and advanced tumor stage.

 TURP and Prostatectomy for BPH:

-Directly after removal of the prostatic adenoma (TURP or simple prostatectomy), the patient looses the prostatic component of the bladder closure mechanism.
+Directly after the prostatic adenoma (TURP or simple prostatectomy) removal, the patient loses the prostatic component of the bladder closure mechanism.
 The urethral pressure profile resembles that of women.
 Postoperative detrusor overactivity is also a reason for urinary incontinence.
-An intact urinary sphincter may soon compensate above mentioned factors with the help of behavioral therapy (adjusting drinking habits and micturition), physiotherapy and anticholinergic medication [Hampel 2007].
+An intact urinary sphincter may soon compensate for the increased workload with the help of behavioral therapy (adjusting drinking habits and micturition), physiotherapy, and anticholinergic medication [Hampel 2007].

 Persisting urinary incontinence is rare after surgical treatment of BPH.
-Causes are de novo urge incontinence, stricture of the urethra or bladder neck, neurological disorders, iatrogenic sphincter injury or already preoperative existing sphincter insufficiency.
-Iatrogenic sphincter injury is the cause for long term urinary incontinence of 0.5% of patients after TURP [Rassweiler 2006].
+Causes are de novo urge incontinence, stricture of the urethra or bladder neck, neurological disorders, iatrogenic sphincter injury, or already preoperative existing sphincter insufficiency.
+Iatrogenic sphincter injury is the cause for long-term urinary incontinence in 0.5% of patients after TURP [Rassweiler 2006].